OchukoIbe/sporaa-health-hub-platform/README.md

 | Patient dashboard & family portal | **In development** — see roadmap |
 | Predictive analytics engine | **Planned** |
 | Public API | **Planned** |

+Our subscribers are based in Canada, the United States, and the United Kingdom.
+Care is delivered in Nigeria.
+Demand has come from across the English-speaking migration corridor without any marketing spend, which is why the platform is being built for multiple sending countries rather than a single route.

 Our first subscribers bought annual plans in a category with no established trust, for care delivered to a relative they cannot supervise, before any platform existed.
 That is the signal we are building on.